-2022.
+The Chair of the Board recommended that the Vice-Chancellor's annual basic salary should increase by 5% to £307,650 with effect from 1 August 2023.
 This recommendation addressed the requirements of the CUC Code and included comparative data from both the CUC survey of VC's pay and the UCEA remuneration report and the Committee approved this recommendation.
 In making this decision the Committee also had due regard to the pay ratio information and the cost of living award to all other